samyarmodabber/lecturenotes-neurocomputing/_sources/3-deeplearning/9-RNN.md

-The **encoder** learns for example to predict the next word in a sentence in French.
+The **encoder** learns for example to encode each word of a sentence in French.
 The **decoder** learns to associate the **final state vector** to the corresponding English sentence. seq2seq allows automatic text translation between many languages given enough data.
 Modern translation tools are based on seq2seq, but with attention.

 ## Attentional recurrent networks